Tech-Educators/sept-2023-bootcamp/201/class-06/demo/README.md

 ## user stories

-1. As a volunteer for Seattle Kitten Rescue, I want to have kitten bios show up on the page without having to write html myself, so that my workload is lessened.
+1. As a volunteer for Aunby Kitten Rescue, I want to have kitten bios show up on the page without having to write html myself, so that my workload is lessened.
 I will know this is done when I can hard-code a kitten bio in JavaScript and that kitten's bio is rendered on the page.

 1. As a volunteer, I want to enter the kitten's data into a form, and have that kitten's specific profile automatically show up on the page, so that my workload is lessened.
 I will know this is done when I can enter kitten data into a form, and that kitten's bio shows up on the page